 What ingredients do you need for pudding shots?

 Pudding shots are such a novelty at parties and they’re really easy to make.
-They aren’t as boozy as their Jell-O shot counterparts and, honestly, they’re far yummier if you ask me.
-The fresh strawberries are the perfect finishing touch!
+They aren’t as boozy as their Jell-O shot counterparts and they’re far yummier if you ask me.

 Can you freeze pudding shots?

 Yup!
 I get asked this question a lot.
 If you make too many or just want to stock up the freezer, these freeze really well.
-You can make them up in those little plastic cups with the lids and enjoy them whenever you feel like having something a little sweet.
-They all transport really well that way, too, if you’re bringing them to a party.

 [Recipe + photos by Cyd Converse for The Sweetest Occasion.]